KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if the point is at the same link.
+Return true if the point is at the same link.

 #### VPoint.r_joint()